Virgin Galactic (NYSE:SPCE) Now Covered by Sanford C. Bernstein

-Sanford C. Bernstein began coverage on shares of Virgin Galactic (NYSE:SPCE) in a research report sent to investors on Monday, The Fly reports.
-The brokerage issued a market perform rating on the stock.
+Analysts at Sanford C. Bernstein assumed coverage on shares of Virgin Galactic (NYSE:SPCE) in a research note issued on Monday, Benzinga reports.
+The firm set a “market perform” rating and a $27.00 price target on the stock.
+Sanford C. Bernstein’s price objective would suggest a potential upside of 15.58% from the company’s current price.

-A number of other brokerages have also commented on SPCE.
-Alembic Global Advisors lowered Virgin Galactic from an overweight rating to a neutral rating and set a $39.00 price target on the stock. in a report on Friday, February 26th.
-UBS Group lowered their target price on Virgin Galactic from $52.00 to $40.00 and set a neutral rating on the stock in a research note on Friday, February 26th.
-They noted that the move was a valuation call.
-Susquehanna Bancshares lowered Virgin Galactic from a positive rating to a neutral rating in a research note on Tuesday, January 19th.
-Truist Securities assumed coverage on Virgin Galactic in a research note on Monday, March 22nd.
-They issued a buy rating and a $50.00 target price on the stock.
-Finally, Bank of America boosted their target price on Virgin Galactic from $35.00 to $50.00 and gave the company a buy rating in a research note on Tuesday, March 9th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and six have issued a buy rating to the company.
-Virgin Galactic currently has a consensus rating of Hold and an average price target of $34.64.
+Several other equities analysts also recently issued reports on SPCE.
+Truist Securities assumed coverage on shares of Virgin Galactic in a report on Monday, March 22nd.
+They set a “buy” rating and a $50.00 price objective on the stock.
+Cowen upped their price objective on shares of Virgin Galactic from $22.00 to $30.00 and gave the company an “outperform” rating in a report on Monday, December 21st.
+Alembic Global Advisors downgraded shares of Virgin Galactic from an “overweight” rating to a “neutral” rating and set a $39.00 price objective on the stock. in a report on Friday, February 26th.
+Bank of America upped their price objective on shares of Virgin Galactic from $35.00 to $50.00 and gave the company a “buy” rating in a report on Tuesday, March 9th.
+Finally, Susquehanna Bancshares downgraded shares of Virgin Galactic from a “positive” rating to a “neutral” rating in a report on Tuesday, January 19th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and six have given a buy rating to the stock.
+Virgin Galactic has an average rating of “Hold” and an average target price of $34.00.

-A number of institutional investors have recently bought and sold shares of SPCE.
-Bedel Financial Consulting Inc. grew its position in Virgin Galactic by 33.2% during the fourth quarter.
-Bedel Financial Consulting Inc. now owns 1,054 shares of the company’s stock worth $25,000 after buying an additional 263 shares in the last quarter.
-Focused Wealth Management Inc purchased a new position in Virgin Galactic during the fourth quarter worth about $26,000.
-US Bancorp DE purchased a new position in Virgin Galactic during the third quarter worth about $29,000.
-International Assets Investment Management LLC purchased a new position in Virgin Galactic during the fourth quarter worth about $30,000.
-Finally, SOA Wealth Advisors LLC. purchased a new position in Virgin Galactic during the fourth quarter worth about $31,000.
-Institutional investors and hedge funds own 23.46% of the company’s stock.
+Several large investors have recently modified their holdings of SPCE.
+Bedel Financial Consulting Inc. increased its position in shares of Virgin Galactic by 33.2% during the 4th quarter.
+Bedel Financial Consulting Inc. now owns 1,054 shares of the company’s stock worth $25,000 after purchasing an additional 263 shares during the last quarter.
+Focused Wealth Management Inc acquired a new position in Virgin Galactic in the 4th quarter valued at about $26,000.
+International Assets Investment Management LLC acquired a new position in Virgin Galactic in the 4th quarter valued at about $30,000.
+SOA Wealth Advisors LLC. acquired a new position in Virgin Galactic in the 4th quarter valued at about $31,000.
+Finally, BDO Wealth Advisors LLC acquired a new position in Virgin Galactic in the 4th quarter valued at about $32,000.
+23.46% of the stock is owned by hedge funds and other institutional investors.

 Virgin Galactic Holdings, Inc, an integrated aerospace company, develops human spaceflight for private individuals and researchers in the United States.
 It also manufactures air and space vehicles.
 The company's spaceship operations include commercial human spaceflight, flying commercial research, and development payloads into space.